Learning and Generalization in Overparameterized Normalizing Flows: Conclusions and Limitaions

 \section{Conclusions and Limitaions}

-\todo{Rewrite} We gave the first theoretical analysis of normalizing flows.
-We introduced the dichotomy between CNFs and UNFs: overparametrization is unlikely to be useful for CNFs but for UNFs overparametrization does not hurt and we can analyze UNFs when the underlying network has one hidden-layer.
+We gave the first end-to-end theoretical analysis of normalizing flows.
+We introduced the dichotomy between CNFs and UNFs: overparametrization seems to be hurting training of CNFs but for UNFs overparametrization does not hurt and we can analyze UNFs when the underlying network has one hidden-layer.
 We also proposed NF variants with desirable properties and these may find use in future work.

-Main limitations of our work are the following which also suggest the main open problems: (1) For UNFs our analysis requires the overparametrized setting.
-(2) Analysis of CNFs remains open and as shown by our negative results it must necessarily be for the non-overparametrized setting.
-This setting is not well-understood even in the supervised case.
+The main limitations of our work are the following which also suggests the main open problems: (1) A clear theoretical and empirical understanding of the role of overparameterization in CNFs remains an interesting open direction.
+As shown by our negative theoretical results, it seems necessary to analyze CNFs in the moderately overparametrized setting.
+However, this setting is not well-understood even in the supervised case.
+(2) For UNFs our analysis requires the overparametrized setting.
 (3) For the analysis we distill NF architectures to essentials---while this permits us to zero in on the main phenomena the more practical architectures are far more elaborate and performant and pose new theoretical challenges.
+(4) Our work assumes the autoregressive structure of the flow models.
+However, the role of overparameterized neural networks in other normalizing flow models such as coupling flows, residual flows, and other generative models such as VAEs is not well understood.
+(5) Our theoretical results have a one-hidden layer flow model but invertible flow models can be sequentially composed to construct an invertible map and in practice, flows models are sequentially composed to learn flexible target distributions.
+Extending our theoretical results for such models is an open problem.